Donna Brazile, the DNC, and Democratizing the Democrats

 That means litigating the party’s organizational future, too.
 A reformed Democratic Party should:

-Select Democratic nominees in a democratic way.
 The party’s candidates must be chosen democratically.
 Superdelegates should be eliminated.
 Primary winners should be selected by voters, not insiders.

 Clinton’s near-universal support among superdelegates was used to manipulate press coverage of the primary and give her an unearned air of inevitability early in the campaign.
 That left lingering bitterness, casting doubt on the fairness of the primary process.